Hide Away (film)

-Hide Away, also known as A Year in Mooring, is a 2011 American psychological drama film directed and co-produced by Chris Eyre.
+Hide Away, also known as A Year in Mooring, is a 2011 American psychological drama film directed by Chris Eyre.
 It stars Josh Lucas as a successful businessman attempting to resurrect his life, with Ayelet Zurer, Jon Tenney, Taylor Nichols, and James Cromwell in supporting roles.

 The film had its world premiere at the South by Southwest Film Festival on March 12, 2011.
 It received a limited theatrical release in the United States on May 25, 2012.